Some random notes on the CVS interface, or, how to make proper usernames appear in CVS ID strings.

 I rather like private password files, but it's complicated and requires

-making frequent changes to the global passwd
+making frequent changes to the global passwd file.
+Single

 and descriptive virtual users are simpler; all three allow the repository